 Improper acceptance of financial assistance, or misrepresentation by a GMR about compliance with CP-36, which are discovered after a code hearing, may result in sanctions regarding voting at future hearings by the GMR or by other GMR’s from the same governmental member.

 To the extent that an appellant from a code hearing intends to rely on violations of CP-36, such appellant should be mindful of the standard of review set forth in CP-1 (“Appeals”), which provides in section 5.3.8:

 In order to sustain the appeal, or any part thereof, the Appeals Board must find that there was a material and significant irregularity of process or procedure.

-The ICC Foundation scholarship program
+The International Code Council Foundation scholarship program

 In light of this program – which provides an outlet for those who in good faith want to generally increase participation at ICC code hearings – ICC believes that strict and bright-line limitations on financial assistance that aims to bring about a particular outcome are both necessary and appropriate.